allthingslinux/tux/docs/content/developer/best-practices/branch-naming.md

 ---
 title: Branch Naming Conventions
+tags:
+  - developer-guide
+  - best-practices
+  - git
 ---

 # Branch Naming Conventions

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 This document defines the official branch naming rules for this repository and explains why they exist.